szabgab/perlmaven.com/sites/en/pages/how-to-add-a-relative-directory-to-inc.md

 So we would like to make sure each script will find the module relative to the location of the script.

-In other words we would like to <b>add a directory relative to the location of the script to @INC</b>.
+In other words we would like to **add a directory relative to the location of the script to @INC**.

 Let me stress that.
-We are not trying to add a directory relative to the <b>current working directory</b>, but relative to the directory where the script can be found.
+We are not trying to add a directory relative to the **current working directory**, but relative to the directory where the script can be found.

 ## Solution 1 - FindBin